 After that, focus on food storage and everything you would need to cook that food.
 What other sources of food do you have?
 What do you need to grow it or hunt it?

 And finally, what about hope?
 This is just something I added so of course 3 months isn’t exact.
-I just think it’s important to get a Bible or whatever encouraging books, games or instruments you need to keep yourself sane.
+I just think it’s important to get some encouraging books, games or instruments–anything to keep yourself sane.